 As a rental property owner, your most common headache when owning a rental property likely falls into one of these three categories; non-payment of rent, breach of contract, and maintenance for your rental property.
-Preparation is your key to success as a rental property owner.
-Whether your a newbie rental property owner or a seasoned vet, mitigating rental property issues & risk will keep you sane in your real estate investing journey and payout dividends if correctly set up.
+Preparation is the key to success as a rental property owner.
+Whether you are a newbie rental property owner or a seasoned vet, mitigating rental property issues & risk will keep you sane in your real estate investing journey and payout dividends if correctly set up.

-This article will be touching on why you need a maintenance reserve for your rental property.
+This article will discuss why you need a maintenance reserve for your rental property.
 What is a maintenance reserve account for a rental property?
-Why you need a maintenance reserve account for your rental property?
+Why do you need a maintenance reserve account for your rental property?
 And how much should you set aside for your rental property maintenance reserve?

 What Is A Rental Property Maintenance Reserve?